Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 What This Means for Diners

-For food lovers?
-This is a gift.
+For food lovers this is a gift.

-It means you don’t have to fly to Paris or Tokyo to eat something unforgettable.
+It means the places you’ve loved for years might finally get the spotlight, that your city’s flavors are worth the detour, and it means you don’t have to fly to Paris or Tokyo to eat something unforgettable.

-That’s the paradox of Michelin: it brings the world to your doorstep…and then sometimes makes it harder to get in your own door.
+That’s the paradox of Michelin, it brings the world to your doorstep…and then sometimes makes it harder to get in your own door.

 The Stars Themselves Are Evolving